margaretmf/margaretmf.github.io/poetry.md

 ## Healing from Email Attacks ##

 ## Opening Up, Anger, Strife ##
-Shoving the things down that I should not share Feeling uncomfortable, embarassed, and over-exposed
+Shoving the things - "the secrets" down that I should not share.
+Feeling uncomfortable, embarassed, and over-exposed.
+But it's ok.
+I can rise up another day.
+"The secrets" are exposed.
+They are not mine in the light of God.

 ## Industry 2.0 ##
 I am a highway girl.
 I love to pray when I drive.
 My thought moves slowly.
+The white and brown trucks remind me of modern-day horse and buggy cars.
 I have the freedom to process information.
+I can hear the beauty of the sounds.
+I open my eyes to new people in roadside hotels and at gas stations.
+I cherish the order and harmony of all the cars driving together through mid-day traffic.
 I remember the long drives from VA through TN and back down to NC.
-I love the sounds on the highway, the harmony of the trucks, the order of the cars, the roadside hotels, and the people to meet at gas stations.

 The internet is the new highway to Truth.
 Anything and everything can be uncovered, discovered, and captured.